-Our product candidates BT5528, BT8009, and BT1718 are each a Bicycle[®] Toxin Conjugate, or BTC[TM].
+Our product candidates BT5528, BT8009, and BT1718 are each a Bicycle® Toxin Conjugate, or BTCTM.
 These Bicycles are chemically attached to a toxin that when administered is cleaved from the Bicycle and kills the tumor cells.
 We are evaluating BT5528, a second-generation BTC targeting Ephrin type A receptor 2, or EphA2, in a company-sponsored Phase I/II clinical trial and BT8009, a second-generation BTC targeting Nectin-4, in a company-sponsored Phase I/II clinical trial.
 In addition, BT1718 is being developed to target tumors that express Membrane Type 1 matrix metalloproteinase, or MT1 MMP, and is being investigated for safety, tolerability and efficacy in an ongoing Phase I/II clinical trial sponsored and fully funded by the Cancer Research UK Centre for Drug Development, or Cancer Research UK.
-In addition, our product candidates BT7480 and BT7455, are each a Bicycle tumor-targeted immune cell agonist[®], or Bicycle TICA[TM].
-A Bicycle TICA targeting Nectin-4 and agonizing CD137, in a company-sponsored Phase I/II clinical trial, and IND-enabling studies for BT7455, an EphA2/CD137 Bicycle TICA, are ongoing.
+In addition, our product candidates BT7480 and BT7455, are each a Bicycle tumor-targeted immune cell agonist®, or Bicycle TICATM.
+A Bicycle TICA links immune cell receptor binding Bicycles to tumor antigen binding Bicycles.
+We are evaluating BT7480, a Bicycle TICA targeting Nectin-4 and agonizing CD137, in a company-sponsored Phase I/II clinical trial, and IND-enabling studies for BT7455, an EphA2/CD137 Bicycle TICA, are ongoing.
 Our discovery pipeline in oncology includes Bicycle-based systemic immune cell agonists and Bicycle TICAs.